 By consistently interviewing your top customers and those that churn you can better understand your target audience.
 Why they use your product.
 What they hate.
 What they love.

 Word of caution, I’m not saying you should modify your vision or add a feature because of one interview.
-Instead, I’m encouraging to use the insight gained from customer interviews as one piece of the puzzle.
+Instead, I’m encouraging you to use the insight gained from customer interviews as one piece of the puzzle.
 An important corner piece, but regardless, simply a piece.

 Customer interviews should be used in conjunction with other sources of data (qualitative and quantitative) to make better decisions.